spatie/laravel-permission/docs/basic-usage/direct-permissions.md

 ## Best Practice

-It's better to assign permissions to Roles, and then assign Roles to Users.
+INSTEAD OF DIRECT PERMISSIONS, it is better to assign permissions to Roles, and then assign Roles to Users.

 See the [Roles vs Permissions](../best-practices/roles-vs-permissions) section of the docs for a deeper explanation.

-HOWEVER, If you have reason to directly assign individual permissions to specific users (instead of to roles assigned to those users), you can do that as described below:
+HOWEVER, If you have reason to directly assign individual permissions to specific users (instead of to roles which are assigned to those users), you can do that as well:

 ## Direct Permissions to Users